gergo85/oc-backend-plus/README.md

 * __Add the clear button to input fields.__
 * Uninstall the October Demo plugin.

+###New menu in System panel
+Delete the unused files and folders of OctoberCMS such as readme files, text files and old files.
+You can find this feature on __Settings > System > Trash items__ page.

 ###New dashboard widgets
 * __System status plus (updates, plugins and themes)__
 * Versions (CMS, PHP and GD library)